Contact: Joanna Wilson, DNREC Public Affairs, 302-739-9902. PHOTOS AVAILABLE.

 Delaware Association of Conservation Districts’ Legislator of the Year

-The Delaware Association of Conservation Districts also recognized State Senator Brian J. Bushweller as the 2015 Legislator of the Year, an annual award given to a legislator for outstanding service, loyalty and devotion to conservation efforts in Delaware.
-Sen. Bushweller has served in the Delaware Legislature representing Kent County since 2008.
-He serves or has served on the following Senate committees: Adult & Juvenile Corrections, Community/County Affairs, Finance, Highways & Transportation, Insurance & Telecommunications, Public Safety and the Bond Bill Committee.
+State Senator Karen E. Peterson, 9th District.
+The Delaware Association of Conservation Districts also recognized Senator Peterson with an annual award given to a legislator for outstanding service, loyalty and devotion to conservation efforts in Delaware.
+Sen. Peterson has served in the Delaware General Assembly representing New Castle County since 2002.
+She serves on the following Senate committees: Adult & Juvenile Corrections; Community/County Affairs; Finance; Highways & Transportation (Chair); Labor & Industrial Relations; Natural Resources & Environmental Control; and Veterans Affairs.